China opposes US sanctions on companies over alleged links to Russia's war efforts - ExBulletin

 China opposes US sanctions on companies over alleged links to Russia's war efforts

-BEIJING (AP) — China on Sunday expressed opposition to the Latest US sanctions on Chinese companies about their alleged links to Russia's war in Ukraine, saying it would take necessary measures to safeguard the rights and interests of the country's businesses.
+BEIJING (AP) — China on Sunday voiced opposition to the latest U.S. sanctions on Chinese companies over their alleged links to Russia's war in Ukraine, saying it would take necessary measures to protect the rights and interests of the country's businesses.

 The United States on Friday announced sanctions against hundreds of companies in Russia, Europe, Asia and the Middle East, accusing them of providing products and services that aid Russia's war effort and its ability to evade sanctions.
 The U.S. State Department said it was concerned about the scale of China's exports of dual-use goods to Russia.